fnakashima/nd00333-capstone/starter_file/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
+# Customer Loan Status Prediction

 This is the final project of the Udacity Azure ML Nanodegree.
 In this project, we build two models: one using Azure AutoML and one customized model whose hyperparameters are tuned using HyperDrive.